strapi/strapi/docs/3.0.0-beta.x/guides/jwt-validation.md

 ```

 ::: warning
-In the code example we use `axios` you will have to install the dependence to make it works or use and other library to request Auth0 API.
+In the code example we use `axios` you will have to install the dependency to make it work.
+You can choose another library if you prefer.
 :::